isaqb-org/glossary/manuscript/30_appendix/4-about-translations.md

 ## Format of Translation File

-The format is simple list with map entries.
+The format is simple list with map entries, in file `translations/isaqb-terms-translated.json`.

-{lang="JSON",linenos=off}
+{lang="JSON",linenos=on}
 ~~~~~~~~
 [
   { en: "Appropriateness",